-Air Quality Management
+No

+Water Consumption (KL per Month)

+AIR QUALITY MANAGEMENT

 1. Are the Rooms in Campus Well Ventilated?

 Yes, as per National Building Code, guidelines

 2. Window Floor ratio of the Rooms?

 Very Good, ample daylight utilization because of big windows.

 3. What is the ownership of the vehicles used by your campus?

-Government Autonomous College doesn't own any vehicle
+There are no college owned vehicles

-4. Provide details of college-owned vehicles?
+4. Provide details of Institute-owned vehicles?

-Details of college-owned vehicles Buses Cars Vans Other Total No. of vehicles 0 0 0 0 0
+NA

 5. PUC done?

 NA

 6. Specify the type of fuel used by your campus's vehicles

 NA

 8. Air Quality Monitoring Program (If, Any)

-No monitoring is being done
+No

-Environment Legislative Compliance
+ENVIRONMENT LEGISLATIVE COMPLAIANCE

-1. Are you aware of any environmental Laws Pertaining to different aspects of environmental management?
-Yes 2.
+1. Are you aware of any environmental Laws Pertaining to different aspects of environmental management? : Yes 2.
 Does your institute have any rules to protect the environment?
-List possible Rules you could include.
-Yes, the eco club of Government Autonomous College "Youth Red Cross" is conscious about the environment protection and takes proper measures in terms of awareness campaigns, activities, webinar, seminars, etc. 3.
-Does Environmental Ambient Air Quality Monitoring conducted by the Institute?
-No 4.
-Does Environmental Water and Waste water Quality monitoring conducted by the Institute?
-No 5.
+List possible rules you could include. À Yes, Government Autonomous College's- Eco club is conscious about the environment protection and takes proper measures in terms of awareness campaigns, activities, webinar, seminars, etc. 3.
+Does Environmental Ambient Air Quality Monitoring conducted by the Institution ute 4.
+Does Environmental Water and Waste water Quality monitoring conducted the Institute? by No 5.
 Does stack monitoring of DG sets conducted by the Institute?
 No 6.
 Is any warning notice, letter issued by state government bodies?
 No 7.
 Does any Hazardous waste generated by the Institute?
 No